-2 I would look to the way that is blameless, and make it my own.
+2I would look to the way that is blameless, and make it my own.

-Within my own house I would walk

-with an innocent heart.
+Within my own house I would walk with an innocent heart.

 3 I would never direct my eyes to a thing that is base.

 The impulse to stray I abhor it shall not cling to me.

 4 Far from me be perverseness of heart, or kinship with evil.

-5 Who slanders their neighbour in secret, I bring them to silence: haughty looks and proud hearts I will not abide.
+5 Who slanders their neighbor in secret, I bring them to silence: haughty looks and proud hearts I will not abide.

-6 I will favour the true in the land. they shall live in my court.
+6 I will favor the true in the land, they shall live in my court.
 Those who walk in a way that is blameless will be my attendant.

-7 No one will live in my house who practises guile.
+No one will live in my house who practises guile.
 No one that speaks a lie will abide in my presence.

-8 Morn by morn I will wholly wipe out all the bad in the land. and cut off from the LORD's own city all workers of evil.
+8 Morn by morn I will wholly wipe out all the bad in the land, and cut off from the LORD's own city all workers of evil.

-Psalm 102 - A Prayer for Pity and for the Restoration of Zion The prayer: for a weary and suffering person who pours out their grief to the Lord.
+Psalm 102 - A Prayer for Pity and for the Restoration of Zion let my cry for help come to you.

+The prayer: for a weary and suffering person who pours out their grief to the LORD.

-1 Hear my prayer, O Lord;
+1 Hear my prayer, O LORD;